 Skippable Video Ads

 It’s important to understand that Engaged-View Attribution doesn’t apply to all video ads.
 Meta’s documentation specifically mentions “skippable” videos.
-The assumption is that this doesn’t include any of the feeds, among other placements.
+The question then becomes, “Which placements may have video ads that cannot be skipped?”

 View-Through Conversions